-The fruiting time does vary.
-Some variables include fertilizer, water, weather, or tree's age.
-But you often hear the myth: it takes decades for kumquat trees to fruits.
-Is it true, though?
+The fruiting time for a kumquat tree does vary depending on the fertilizer, water, weather, or the tree's age.
+But you often hear: it takes decades for kumquat trees to set fruits.
+Is it true or could it be a myth, though?

-Not entirely.
+Kumquat trees don't necessarily take decades to produce fruits.
 If you're growing the Golden Bean kumquat, some people have got it to bear fruits after a year or so.
-If you're growing bigger trees like the Fukushu, it might only take 4-5 years.
+If you're growing bigger trees like the Fukushu variety, it might only take 4-5 years.

 This is the video about the "quat" we were talking about: